 Open Floor International is a collective of movement teachers and trainers who offer teaching and training in Open Floor movement practice.
 This embodiment and dance meditation practice invites all of who, and how we are, into the room and invites us to be present and bring it into motion.
 Through the use of movement resources common to all breath and body in motion practices, it offers us the possibility of shifting from fixed or stuck positions physically, mentally, emotionally, into a more fluid way of being and relating to others and the world around us.

-For more information on this powerful and healing movement practice please have a look at this very short video here or go to www.openfloor
+For more information on this powerful and healing movement practice have a look at these two short videos here or go to www.openfloor

 ABOUT MOVEMENT THERAPY